YuliyaShkretova/qa_guru_UI/README.md

 # **Project Name: UI testing**
-This repository contains the code for US automated tests for https://demoqa.com/automation-practice-form.
-The project is part of a testing and automation course and aims to demonstrate the usage of recieved knowlege.
+This repository contains the code for UI automated tests for https://demoqa.com/automation-practice-form.
+The project is part of a testing and automation course and aims to demonstrate the usage of received knowledge.

 ## **Technologies and Tools Used**